hakrrr/Blade-Runner/README.md

 Feel free to contact me for a download link.
 You can also set it up on your own, as described below.

 ### Unity Setup:

+	0. Unity version 2019.2.* is required for this project
 	1. Clone the GitHub project
- 	2. Download the Cyberpunk texture packet.
-(Included in the Cyberpunk asset pack.
-Link below) You can also contact me for a download link.
+ 	2. Download the Cyberpunk texture packet (Included in the asset pack, link below) You can also contact me for a download link.
  	3. Insert the texture pack into Assets/Cyperpunk (before first launch in Unity to avoid bugs).
  	4. Start Unity and open the project.